GabrielFranciscoSM/TFG-Chatbot/docs/ADR/0010-use-mongodb-for-guia-docente.md

 ## Context

-The project includes an agent tool that scrapes or ingests "guía docente" documents and produces structured JSON output.
-This JSON is semi-structured: the top-level shape is stable (metadata, sections, textual fields), but fields and nested structures vary between guides and across institutions.
+The project includes an agent tool that reads "guía docente" documents and gives a contextualized answer to the user.
+This JSON is semi-structured: the top-level shape is stable (metadata, sections, textual fields), but fields and nested structures vary between guides.

 We need a persistence layer that supports: